liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/01-creating-sites.markdown

 policy can automatically assign members to the site.
 If your site will implement a membership policy, your site administrators can disallow manual membership management for their site.
-When the Allow Manual Membership Management option is disabled, the *Users* section of *Sites* (Site Memberships and Site Teams) is hidden, even from administrators.
+When the Allow Manual Membership Management option is disabled, the *Members* section of Site Administration (Site Memberships and Site Teams) is hidden, even from administrators.

 $$$